stephanecollot/sparkmon/README.rst

 .. image:: docs/images/monitoring-plot-example.png

 * Logs the executors metrics
-* Create a monitoring thread directly in your PySpark application
+* Plot monitoring, display in a notebook, or export to a file
-* Plot monitoring for a remote Spark application in a notebook, or in a file
+* Can monitor remote Spark application
-* Command line interface for a remote Spark application
+* Can run directly in your PySpark application, or run in a notebook, or via the command-line interface

 Requirements